-Two stroke petrol strimmers need the right mix of fuel to work, so read the instruction book before you fill the tank to around 2/3rds full and make sure the cap is firmly in position.
+Two-stroke petrol strimmers need the right mix of fuel to work.
+Read the manufacturer’s manual before you fill the tank; generally tanks should be filled to about 2/3 full.
+Then make sure the cap is firmly in position.

-Now, getting it started for the first time may require patience and then some!
+Now, getting it started for the first time may require some patience, but these steps will help:

-Press the priming bulb so fuel enters.
-You may have to do this up to eight times so put your glasses on if you need to.
+- Press the priming bulb so fuel enters.
+You may have to do this up to eight times.
 Once fuel is spotted, flick the ‘on’ button.

-Place your strimmer on the ground so the cord faces upward.
-Make sure the cutting line isn’t on anything, then hold the strimmer neck and pull the cord.
+- Place your strimmer on the ground so the cord faces upward.
+Make sure the cutting line isn’t touching anything, then hold the neck of the strimmer and pull the cord.
 Go slowly until you feel resistance then give it a quick hard tug.

-Once the engine is running open the choke and let it purr away for a while to get in the mood.
+- Once the engine is running open the choke and let for a short while to warm up.

 If it just won’t start check your fuel mixture, or if you’ve pulled the cord many times you could have flooded the engine.
 Look for the spark plug (it’ll be under the casing) and if it’s damp allow the fuel to dry off before starting again.

 There are a few reasons this can happen: